“I have met my self and I am going to care for her fiercely.”

 I didn’t feel happy or relaxed after drinking, I only felt numb.

-Shortly after my fortieth birthday, I checked myself into a rehab for alcohol misuse disorder.
+Shortly after my fortieth birthday, I checked myself into rehab for alcohol misuse disorder.
 I had become so dependent on alcohol I couldn’t do anything without it.
 I couldn’t imagine a life without it.
 On October 21, 2011, I made the decision to remove alcohol from my life.
 I was lucky to have found peace through a beautiful program and I was able to put my life back together.

 Helping women enjoy freedom from alcohol through coaching and volunteer organizations has become one of my great passions in life.
 I’m grateful to have the privilege of sharing this journey.